sermon: Jesus Christ's Trial (Part One)

 Numbers 11:16-17 So the Lord said to Moses: “Gather to Me seventy men of the elders of Israel, whom you know to be the elders of the people and officers over them; bring them to the tabernacle of meeting, that they may stand there with you.
 Then I will come down and talk with you there.
 I will take of the Spirit that is upon you and will put the same upon them; and they shall bear the burden of the people with you, that you may not bear it yourself alone.

-Now the Sanhedrin was organized traditionally in three chambers.
+The Sanhedrin was organized traditionally in three chambers.
 1) A chamber of 23 priests, 2) A chamber of 23 scribes, 3) A chamber of 23 elders.
-Though often this is not strictly followed to these chambers, 2 presiding officers were added making the total of 71.
+Though often this is not strictly followed, to these chambers two presiding officers were added making the total of 71.
 The three chambers represented the religious, legal, and the democratic elements of Jewish life.
-This three-fold division is referred to by Jesus in Matthew 16:21.
+This three-fold division is referred to by Jesus in Matthew 16.